Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Proofs

 Next, we show the second and third terms in the numerator cancel.
 Note:

-where the first equality follows by definition of $\Delta Y_2$, the second by plugging in observed variables and rearrangement, the third by mean sequential exchangeability (Assumption \ref{assn:mse}), specifically \eqref{eq:mse3}, and the fourth by rearrangement and the definition \eqref{eq:potential-trend}.
+where the first equality follows by definition of $\Delta Y_2$, the second by plugging in observed variables and rearrangement, the third by mean sequential exchangeability (Assumption \ref{assn:mse}b), specifically \eqref{eq:mse3}, and the fourth by rearrangement and the definition of $\delta_2$ in \eqref{eq:potential-trend}.
 Iterating expectations over the previous equality,

 Plugging into \eqref{eq:EDeltaY2} and simplifying, we have:

 We finish the proof by showing how $E [\widetilde{\Delta Y_2}] $ thus identifies the ATE: